my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 Same routine as mini-roundabouts; 3-exit for Kassam Stadium RAs;

--   <span style='color:chartreuse'>always use the left lane</span>, except the 2nd one from the West—use middle lane;
+-   <span style='color:#32CD32'>always use the left lane</span>, except the 2nd one from the West—use middle lane;
 -   when leaving the roundabout, check left mirror, signal left.
--   Do not indicate when you join, always <span style='color:chartreuse'>signal left when leaving</span>.
+-   Do not indicate when you join, always <span style='color:#32CD32'>signal left when leaving</span>.
     -   Indicate right when eatering from Cowley RA, Grenoble RA East 1, b/c it's the 2nd exit and on the right.

 If your exit is the 1st exit which is at or past 12 o'clock, do not indicate when joining, indicate when leaving.

--   <span style='color:cyan'>**From East to West**</span>, from Cowley RA Garsington Rd towards A4074 and Heyford RA: take the 1st exit (except the 1st RA, which need to take 2nd exit), no indicating except for the first roundabout.
+-   <span style='color:#449aff'>**From East to West**</span>, from Cowley RA Garsington Rd towards A4074 and Heyford RA: take the 1st exit (except the 1st RA, which need to take 2nd exit), no indicating except for the first roundabout.
--   <span style='color:chartreuse'>Always take the left lane, follow the sign to Reading.</span>
+-   <span style='color:#32CD32'>Always take the left lane, follow the sign to Reading.</span>

 -   Grenoble RA East 1: 1st roundabout coming from Cowley RA, indicating right, 2nd exit, follow the sign to Reading.